2003 Award Recipients (for actions in 2002)

 In the "accidents" category, the Government of Québec awarded a medal for good citizenship to:

-In the "fires" category, the Government of Québec awarded a medal for good citizenship to:
+In the "other circumstances" category, the Government of Québec awarded a medal for good citizenship to:

 Honourable Citations for Good Citizenship